LukasLichten/Datalink/README.md

 ```

 You are free to combine this with Mangohud and or regular launch options.
-This works even with Linux native steam games, although no memorymaps will be setup for those (but the launch is still communicated).
+This works even with Linux native steam games, although no memorymaps or apps will be setup for those (but the launch is still communicated).

 ## Programmatical Usage
 For writing game tools this wrapper exposes resources (memory maps) and notifies when the game is launched (so you can start reading data).